 Always choose a top-rated specialist plastic surgeon with experience in performing belt lipectomy and get the right guidance through your journey.
 When you are ready, we recommend scheduling a consultation with Dr Briggs to get the belt lipectomy you seek!

 The results of a lipectomy are visible almost immediately.
-It may, however, take a year or two for the results to develop fully.
-Scars will remain, and the results will last long as long as you are generally fit and maintain a stable weight.
-As you age, some firmness will be lost.
-The results are, however, relatively permanent.
+It may, however, take a year or two for the results to fully develop.

 Belt Lipectomy glossary

 - Incision – A surgical cut